carloswestman/jumpspider/README.md

 - An instance of <b>Node.js</b> installed
 - An instance of MySQL server
- - 2 databases for evelopment and test
- - An SQL user with admin privileges for both databases
 - Internet access to perform some mindful and shy HTML crawling

 It is also recommended to use tools like Postman to experiment with the Web API methods and a tool like MySQLWorkbench to review the databases.